-This is the ultimate homemade vegan cherry pie.
-Tastes just like the classic with a super juicy, perfectly set, and sweet cherry pie filling and the flakiest “buttery” pie crust that’s all vegan, dairy free, lower in sugar, easily gluten free without sacrificing tastes.
+Juicy, sweet, and unbelievably EASY vegan cherry pie.
+This cherry pie tastes just like the classic with a perfectly set cherry pie filling and the flakiest “buttery” pie crust that’s all vegan, dairy free, lower in sugar, easily gluten free.
 Honestly, no one will be able to turn down a slice of this vegan pie!

 Let’s go over why you won’t regret making this cherry pie 😉

-- This vegan cherry pie is FULL of sweet cherries- the best kind of cherries.
-Which actually helps us to reduce the overall added sugar content by quite a lot (and no one suspected a thing).
-So you get a deliciously sweet fruit pie that celebrates the natural sweetness of the fruit, lower sugar, and still an above fantastic taste.
+- This vegan cherry pie is FULL of sweet cherries- the best kind of cherries- so you get a deliciously sweet fruit pie that celebrates the natural sweetness of the fruit, lower sugar, and still an above fantastic taste.

 - When you try this vegan pie crust, you won’t want to go back to regular or store bought.
 It’s just such a game changer.
-Not only is it super flaky, but it’s also “buttery” and has a great structure yet is easily sliceable (and holds its slice- even with a lattice crust!).
-This is weird to say, but you could honestly enjoy just eating this pie crust alone.
-It’s real good.
+Not only is it super flaky, but it’s also “buttery” and has a great structure.

 - The flavor of the cherry pie filling is above and beyond.
 With a bit of almond extract, this filling is just out of this world delicious!

-- Now here’s the real kicker: this vegan cherry pie is completely eggless, dairy free, refined sugar free, and can easily be made nut free and gluten free without missing the flavor.
+- This vegan cherry pie is completely eggless, dairy free, refined sugar free, and can easily be made nut free and gluten free without missing the flavor.
 It’s honestly a dream come true.

 Make this deliciously juicy summer pie for your next cookout, barbecue, summer birthday, Fourth of July, or any time!
 Honestly, no one will be able to refuse a slice 😉